Do not come between January & May,

 Wat Maha That

 One of the most amazing sights in Wat Maha That is a Buddha's head entwined with a tree's roots.
 How did it get there?
 No one really knows.
 Some people think that the tree grew around the Buddha's head after the temple was sacked.
 Others think that a thief hid it there in the early 20th century when the temple fell apart and looters came looking for treasures.
 Maybe the thief forgot about it or couldn't retrieve it.
 If you want to snap a photo with it, you have to kneel down to its level.
 Standing above the Buddha's head is considered rude.
-The temple dated back to the 14th century.
+The temple dates back to the 14th century.

 Wat Ratchaburana